HeyCLI/heyCLI_client/README.md

 # heyCLI

 LLM powered command line.
 Uses GPT-3 davinci-003 as of last update.
+It works for Linux and MacOS only for now.

 This tool Helps you use command line Terminal without need to remember commands or spend time searching Google and stackoverflow.
 Demo below.